 Laurent Ramsey is an indirect owner (of more than 10%) of POI but does not have specific duties or otherwise act as principal of POI's FCM activities.
 Mr. Ramsey has been a Managing Partner of the Pictet Group since 2016 and co-heads Pictet Asset Management with Sébastien Eisinger.
 He also oversees the Goup's Real Estate, Logistics and Physical Security division.
 In addition, Mr. Ramsey is Chairman of the Pictet Group Sustainability & Stewardship Board and sits on the Board of the Pictet Pension Fund.
 He joined Pictet in 1993 and has held various senior management positions at Pictet Asset Management in Geneva, Hong Kong, Singapore and London.
-Mr. Ramsey holds a Master's in International Management and a degree in Business Administration HEC Economics. from Lausanne School of Business and
+Mr. Ramsey holds a Master's in International Management and a degree in Business Administration from School Business Economics.
+HEC Lausanne of and